parasoft/run-cpptest-action/README.md

     additionalParams: '-property report.custom.extension=sarif -property report.custom.xsl.file=${PARASOFT_SARIF_XSL}'
 ```

-#### Baselining Static Analysis Results
+#### Baselining Static Analysis Results in Pull Requests
-In GitHub static analysis results generated for the branch to be merged are compared with the results generated for the integration branch.
+In GitHub, when a pull request is created, static analysis results generated for the branch to be merged are compared with the results generated for the integration branch.
 As a result, only new violations are presented, allowing developers to focus on the relevant problems for their code changes.
 For this baselining to succeed, make sure your static analysis workflow triggers for pull requests.
 For example:
 ```yaml
 on: